-The author of The Manrilla Blog – Exploring Islam In America Through the Social Sciences, this blog has now been moved to its present location here, where I write about pertinent issues facing America’s Muslim community today.
+The author of The Manrilla Blog: Exploring Islam In America Through the Social Sciences (now defunct), this blog has now been moved to its present location here, where I write about pertinent issues facing America’s Muslim community today.
 Steeped in the intellectual tradition of Islam, I have endeavored to broker a new path of American Muslim thought by giving careful analysis of social and cultural trends of the diverse population of Muslims in America, seeking to provide a voice that at once speaks to the here and now of Muslims, yet rooted in the timeless philosophy of Islamic thought.
 My writing has been recognized through a number of venues, from the Philadelphia Inquirer as a top bookmark as well as the recipient of Best Design, in the 5th Annual Brass Crescent Awards.

 The last fifteen years has seen me involved in a number of ways in the Muslim community.
 In my early twenties, I was asked to teach Islamic studies along side Shaykh ‘Ali Sulaiman ‘Ali, of the ALIM Program, at Crescent Academy in Canton, Michigan.
 Since then, I have worked as a Muslim educator in subjects ranging from Arabic language, philosophy, and creed, to spirituality and self-purification.
 During my tenure at the University of Pennsylvania I teamed up with Adnan Zulficar, the Interfaith Fellow and Campus Minister to the Muslim Community at the University of Pennsylvania, to create and teach the Islamic Literacy Series.
 Notes and audio recordings can be found here.